IIIF/api/source/presentation/4.0/model.md

 The value _MUST_ be an array of strings, each string identifies a particular feature and _MUST_ be taken from the table below or the [provides registry][registry-accessibility].

-Note that the majority of the values have been selected from [accessibility feature spec][registry-accessibility] and thus use the original form rather than being consistent with the hyphen-based form of the values of `behavior` and `viewingDirection`.
+Note that the majority of the values have been selected from the [W3C accessibility features vocabulary][registry-accessibility] and thus use the original form rather than being consistent with the hyphen-based form of the values of `behavior` and `viewingDirection`.

 * Annotations with the `supplementing` motivation _MAY_ have the `provides` property.<br/>
   Clients _SHOULD_ ignore the `provides` property on all other resource.